Meet the PI

 Principal Investigator

 I am an Assistant Professor of Biophysics at the Center for Alzheimer’s and Neurodegenerative Diseases (CAND) at the O’Donnell Brain Institute at UT Southwestern Medical School since 2021.
-Driving my career is an obsession with the brain and a desire to understand how it functions and malfunctions through imaging, pushing as high resolution as possible.
+My undergraduate training is in neurobiology (auditory brain development and epilepsy), rooted in a desire to understand how the brain functions and malfunctions.

 Meet the Team